-- 7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
-Give details. - TLT (Translate Your Life Technique) and IAT (Implicit Association Test) methods were introduced by the Department of English to improve English language of the students. - IAT was specially introduced to identify mental calibre of the individual students whereby the students were taken care of individually.
-This helped to improve the overall performance of the students. - Faculties are motivated to use ICT enabled teaching according to the needs of the topic. - Special computer programs are designed to teach subjects using power points slide with the aid of LCD. - To promote self learning, the college library is well-equipped with text-books, reference books, journals, e-journals, magazines and internet facilities. - Audio-visual learning facilities are encouraged in the campus to make the slow learners to understand and learn the subject - Smart room is used on day order basis by all the departments. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year
+- 7.1 Innovations introduced during this academic year which have created a positive impact on the Functioning of the institution.
+Give details. - Induction program organize by NCC, NSS, YRC, RRC, consumer citizen club, Enviro club, to first year students. - Students are requested to join compulsory in any one of the extension activities. - Career guidance and counselling cell of our college organizing a special coaching program for civil services examination. - To promote self learning, the college library is well-equipped with text-books, reference books, journals, e-journals, magazines and internet facilities. - Audio-visual learning facilities are encouraged in the campus to make the slow learners to understand and learn the subject - Smart rooms are used periodically by the various department staff - Faculties are motivated to take their students to attend National seminar/International seminar organized by neighboring colleges. - Students are motivated to involve cultural activities, quiz competition, Just a minute, role playing, interview skill and soft skill. - Faculties are motivated to involve research activities, writing articles and publish books and papers. - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the Beginning of the year

-As planned in the beginning of academic year, the audio-visual learning facilities were improved in the campus.
-Special PPT slides and AV clips were used to make the Teaching Learning Process more effective.
+As per the plans the audio-visual leaning facilities were improved in the campus.
+Special computer programs were designed to teach subject in a simple way.
 The Department of English conducted the TLT and IAT programs successfully.
 Many events were conducted to improve the Communication and Numerical skills of the students.

 - 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals)

 - 1. Students Mentoring System

-- 2. Career Guidance and Placement System
+- 2. Career guidance and counselling cell.